chrisgrieser/nvim-chainsaw/README.md

 - Quick insertion of log statements for the variable under the cursor (normal mode) or the selection (visual mode).
-- [Smart detection of the variable under the cursor](#smart-variable-detection) and the [correct insertion location of the log statement](#smart-insertion-location) via Treesitter.
+- [Smart detection of the variable under the cursor](#smart-variable-detection) and the [correct insertion location of the statement](#smart-insertion-location) via Treesitter.
 - Commands for **a dozen different log statement types**, including assert statements, stack traces, or acoustic logging.
 - All commands are **dot-repeatable**.